MicrochipTech/PIC32CXBZ2_WBZ45x_Zigbee_Home_Thermostat/README.md

 - Follow the steps provided under [program the precompiled hex file](https://microchipdeveloper.com/ipe:programming-device)  section to program the ATtiny3217 Xplained Pro and T10 Xplained Pro interface.
 - The application hex file can be found by navigating to the following path:
 	- "PIC32CXBZ2_WBZ45x_WINC1500_Zigbee_Wi-Fi_Smart_Thermostat/Thermostat_Zigbee_Panel/Hex/ATTiny3217_T10.hex"
+- The touch buttons are configured as follows.
+	- Button1: To increase the set temperature
+	- Button2: To decrease the set temperature
+	- To reset the device to factory new press Button 1, 3 and 4 simultaneously for 3 seconds.

 ## 6. Board Programming<a name="step6">

 ## Programming hex file:

 ### Program the precompiled hex file using MPLAB X IPE

 - The Precompiled hex file is given in the hex folder.
 Follow the steps provided in the link to [program the precompiled hex file](https://microchipdeveloper.com/ipe:programming-device) using MPLABX IPE to program the pre-compiled hex image.